Computer model locks in Bears vs. Packers picks, prediction for NFL Week 14

-Bears vs. Packers: Where to watch NFL Week 14, betting odds, score prediction, sportsbook promos, SGP picks
+Packers vs. Bears: Where to watch NFL Week 14, betting odds, score prediction, sportsbook promos, SGP picks

 How to bet Chicago Bears vs. Green Bay Packers in NFL Week 14 action